flrichar/fleet-awesome/infra/kube-vip/README.md

 The upstream developers also have a [manifest-gen site](https://thebsdbox.co.uk/kube-vip/) to expierment with, changing the manifest to a deployment or to support L2/ARP mode versuse L3/BGP mode.

 _TODO_
+- [X] include kustomizations for ds, rbac, cloud-controller
-- [ ] candidate for helmchart for ds, rbac, cloud-controller, cidr configmap, with values template for ASN, RouterID, & BGP Peers
+- [ ] patches for cidr configmap, daemonset address, ASN, RouterID, & Peers

+---